0xMuse/gm-solana/README.md

+# Accelerated Guide to Fullstack Web3 with ASS (Anchor, Solana, and Svelte)

 In this tutorial, you'll learn how to build from scratch a fullstack Web3 dApp with the ASS stack.

 You do not need any Rust experience to follow this guide, but it would be helpful to have a general understanding of how dApps work at least from a user’s perspective (all that _connect wallet_, _approve transaction_ kind of stuff).